lukmanr/CLVPipelines/README.md

 The `clv_score_bq_automl.tar.gz` pipeline goes through the following steps:
 TBD

 The pipelines accept a number of parameters that control their behaviour (TBD to describe parameters for each pipeline).
 The pipelines have been pre-configured with reasonable defaults.
-The only two required parameters are: **Your project ID** and **GCS path** to the location of the sample dataset you copied in the previous steps.
+The only two required parameters are: **Your project ID** and **GCS path** to the location of the sample dataset you downloaded in the previous steps.

 Feel free to experiment with different values for other parameters.